Over the past few days in particular, we have had a number of enquiries about how the COVID-19 pandemic will affect our client’s family law matters.

 In this blog article, we aim to address some of the issues that have already arisen or may arise, as well as pass on information to our client’s about how their matter in particular may be affected.

-The Family Court of Australia and the Federal Circuit Court of Australia have just announced a number of urgent and new changes to how Court matters are to be handled moving forward, and until further notice.
+The Federal Circuit and Family Court of Australia have just announced a number of urgent and new changes to how Court matters are to be handled moving forward, and until further notice.

 The Court will continue to take new Applications and to hear matters that are already on foot.
 However, the manner in which the Court will hear matters and the priority that is given to particular matters, has changed.